A Guide to the best things to do in remarkable Rouen

 Visit the Gros Horloge of Rouen

-The fourteenth-century Gros Horloge (Great Clock) is magnificent it sits in the centre of the city on the Rue de Gros Horloge straight down from the Rouen Cathedral.
+The Rue du Gros Horloge is a one of Rouen’s main shopping streets, where high-street stores sit in the half-timbered houses, some of which still show damage from WWII.
+The fourteenth-century Gros Horloge (Great Clock) is magnificent it sits in the centre of the city in Rouen’s main shopping area, on the Rue du Gros Horloge straight down from the Rouen Cathedral.

 The Gros Horloge is an astronomical clock and has one of the oldest working mechanisms in France.
 In the 1920’s it was electrified.
 The clock face is set within a tower which is elaborately carved with images of shepherds and their sheep which symbolize the powerful wool industry that brought Rouen so much wealth.